Ed Barnard

 Edward George Barnard (born 20 November 1995) is an English cricketer who plays for Warwickshire County Cricket Club.
 A batting all-rounder, he bowls right-arm fast-medium, and bats right-handed.
 He made his first-class debut for Worcestershire against Hampshire in May 2015.
 Barnard joined Warwickshire at the end of the 2022 season and signed a two-year contract extension in March 2025.
+He was named Warwickshire captain for all formats in March 2026.